Bangladesh Army football team: 2000s

-In 2001, Army qualified for the 2001–02 National Football Championship after defeating Bangladesh Navy in the Service Zone final.
+In 2001, Army qualified for the 2001–02 National Football League after defeating Bangladesh Navy in the Service Zone final.
 In the main tournament, Army produced one of the upsets of the year by defeating Abahani Limited Dhaka by 2–1.
 Nonetheless, they failed to progress past the group-stage due to goal difference.
-In 2002, Army took part in the Federation Cup for the only the second time and finished third in their group.
-In 2004, Army enjoyed a relatively successful season, as they took part in the Federation Cup and also reachd the final of the Sher-e Bangla Cup (losing to Narayanganj) with striker Nasiruddin Chowdhury leading their way to the final with 5 goals.
+In 2002, Army took part in the Federation Cup and finished third in their group.
+In 2004, Army enjoyed a relatively successful year, as they participated in the Federation Cup and also reached the final of the Sher-e Bangla Cup (losing to Narayanganj), as striker Nasiruddin Chowdhury lead the way with five goals.

-The 2005–06 National Football Championship, was the last time Army took part in the tournament, while top-tier clubs still competed in it.
-Their only win in during the championship came against Nobanabin Somabesh.
+The 2005–06 National Football League was the last time Army took part in the tournament, while top-tier clubs still competed in it.
+Their only win during the league came against Nobanabin Somabesh.
 They also partook in the 2005 edition of the Federation Cup, losing in the quarter-final to Sheikh Russel KC 2–5.
-The following decade, Army played both the 2008 and 2009 Federation Cup, without much success.
+The following decade, Army played in both the 2008 and 2009 editions of the Federation Cup, without finding much success.

 2010s

 For the majority of the 2010s, the Army's football team remained inactive.
 The only notable tournament they took part in was Inter-Service football tournament, in 2018.
 In the final, Army defeated Bangladesh Navy 4–3, and midfielder Sohel Rana's performances during the tournament earned him a Bangladesh Premier League contract with Rahmatganj MFS.
+From 2014 till 2017, Army was trained by former national team captain, Alfaz Ahmed.
+The team also played friendlies against the Bangladesh olympic team, losing by narrow margins on multiple occasions.
+The rule changes also meant that Army members were now permitted to participate in the domestic football league with professional clubs.

 2020s

-The start of the new decade saw the return of the National Football Championship (2020), as Army won the title for the first time.
-On 2 December 2021, Army stunned Mohammedan SC 2–1 in the 2021 Independence Cup, with goals from Ranju Sikdar and Sharier Emon.
+The start of the new decade saw the return of the Sher-e-Bangla Cup/National Football Championship (2020), as Army won the title for the fourth time.
+On 2 December 2021, Army stunned Mohammedan SC 2–1 in the 2021 Independence Cup, with goals from Ranju Sikdar and Shahriar Emon.

 On 8 April 2022, Army won the 9th Bangabundhu Bangladesh Games beating Sylhet District 2–0.

 On 4 July 2022, Army retained the National Championship (2021–22) title, defeating Chittagong District 4–2 in the final, with striker Imtiaz Raihan scoring twice in the final and remained the highest scorer of the tournament with six goals.